Honduran Air Force: History

 The first Honduras military flying took place on 18 April 1921 in a Bristol F.2b Fighter biplane flown by an American contracted pilot, while in 1923 the first government flying school was founded with the assistance of Italian investors.
 The forerunner of the modern air force, the Escuela Nacional de Aviación, or National Aviation School, came into being on 14 April 1931.

 In 1938 it was renamed the Escuela Militar de Aviación y Fuerza Aérea Hondureña or Military Aviation School and Honduras Air Force, when its first combat aircraft were acquired.
 During World War II it fought against the Axis powers, between 1942 and 1944 performing anti-submarine patrols along its Caribbean coastline.

 After the war the HAF re-equipped with aircraft from United States Army Air Forces and Royal Canadian Air Force stocks including five Lockheed P-38 Lightnings and five Bell P-63 Kingcobras which were its first high performance fighters.
 Honduras ratified the Inter-American Treaty of Reciprocal Assistance in 1947, and within the next 10 years the United States supplied new aircraft including 19 Vought F4U Corsair fighter bombers, several Douglas C-47 Skytrain transports, and six North American AT-6C armed- and six T-6G advanced trainers.

 In 1969 Honduras fought the one week long Football War with El Salvador.
-The HAF managed to successfully bomb the Salvadorean fuel supplies at Acajutla and Cutuco and fight the enemy's air force out of the sky.
+The HAF managed to successfully bomb the Salvadorean fuel supplies at Acajutla and Cutuco, and fight the enemy's air force out of the sky.
+Captain Fernando Soto, flying the Vought Corsair, shot down three Salvadoran aircraft, two Corsairs and a P-51 Mustang.
 Later it provided close air support to the Honduras Army.
 After the cease fire, both countries tried unsuccessfully to acquire their first jets to replace their old propeller-driven aircraft.